 2. Your End Goals

-The second question to consider is what is the final goal of your product?
+The second question to consider is the final goal of your product?

-That said, a compromise solution could be Buildroot, a build system that is less flexible than Yocto but is designed for customization.
+That said, a compromise solution could be Buildroot.
+This build system is less flexible than Yocto but is designed for customization.
 It is much easier to approach than Yocto but has four to five times fewer packages available.
 Therefore, this is a solution that should only be considered for a simple project with one configuration.

 3. Planning For Success

-The twin choices of (a) do you need to use a build system, and if so (b) which build system you should select is critical and needs to be considered at the very beginning of your project.
-You need to be cautious with your decision and examine all the points that we have highlighted in the previous section and the table above.
+The choices of (a) whether you need to use a build system, and if so (b) which build system to select, are critical and need to be considered at the very beginning of your project.
+You need to be cautious with your decision and examine all the points we have highlighted in the previous section and the table above.

 Remember, going for an easy solution to get your project started fast can easily turn into a dead-end when you realize your project requires significant customization.
 For the sorts of products that Witekio’s clients seek to deliver, Yocto is more often than not the best choice.